 Background checks may be unnecessarily intrusive, digging into a potential volunteer’s creditworthiness, educational records, and mode of living.
 Such checks may include searches of records, social media postings, database searches, personal interviews with current and/or former employers, landlords, neighbors, friends, or associates.
 None of which are directly related to a volunteer’s ability or suitability to perform ARES D1’s mission.

 ARES D1 also understands that mistakes in the past result in learning experiences.
 Those experiences usually lead to the avoidance of making the same or similar mistakes in the future.
 A person need not be encumbered unnecessarily from volunteering or doing other things in life because of a mistake in the past from which a lesson was learned.

-The risk of a volunteer with the caliber of an FCC licensed individual or a National Weather Service trained and certified Severe Weather Spotter committing an illegal, immoral, or dishonest act is exceptionally low.
+The risk of a volunteer with the caliber of an FCC licensed individual, a National Weather Service trained and certified Severe Weather Spotter, or Incident Support practitioner committing an illegal, immoral, or dishonest act is exceptionally low.
 Incidents of such acts are rare, judging by the long history nationwide across the ARES membership.
 Should it ever occur, ARES D1 will take the appropriate actions and fully cooperate with law enforcement and judicial authorities.

-The Amateur Radio, SKYWARN and GMRS communities are relatively small, and are self-policing.
+The Amateur Radio, SKYWARN, Search and Rescue and GMRS communities are relatively small, and are self-policing.
 Any individual registering as an ARES member or affiliate who has a bad reputation or a serious felonious criminal past, beyond that which can be acceptable as a mistake is bound to be known or soon discovered.
 ARES D1 will take the appropriate action upon discovery.

 That said, ARES D1 does not conduct background checks for any member, affiliate or prospective member or affiliate.
 Nor shall ARES D1 compel any volunteer to undergo a background check to be a volunteer.